-- Dragonknight and Templar are intended for melee fighting, but the Nightblade Class is considered by many to be even more effective (in addition to its strengths for stealth characters like thieves and assassins).
+- Dragonknight and Templar are optimized for melee fighting.
+The Nightblade class is considered by many to be very effective for both sword fighters and mages (in addition to its strengths for stealth characters like thieves and assassins).

 - The Warden Class was designed to be an all-around Class balancing all the skills, but as a result it is underpowered in all of them.
-I do not recommend it.
-I chose this for my first character and I wish I had not.
+It can be made to work pretty well, but other classes are stronger.

 - Some people create characters specifically designed to participate in combat groups, where there are traditionally three roles: “tank,” “damage” or “healer.”
 If you are particularly interested in playing in groups, you may wish to design your character to specialize in one of these roles.
 But if you are primarily a solo player, you will need to balance all those functions yourself, so choose whatever attributes appeal to you most.
 You can adjust them as you go.

-- Creating a character is known as a “build” and there is a wealth of advice and opinion available online touting the advantages of various builds.
-However, as previously mentioned, you don’t need to worry about most of it.
+- Creating a character is known as a “build” and there is a wealth of advice and opinion available online recommending various combinations of race, class, skills and gear.
+However, as previously mentioned, you don’t need to worry about most of it at first.
 Your playing style and your character’s strengths will gradually evolve as you play the game, and you can be successful no matter what choices you make in the beginning.